Decepticoaster

 The Decepticoaster (霸天虎过山车) is a launched roller coaster located at Universal Studios Beijing within the Universal Beijing Resort.
-The ride opened to the public on 20 September 2021, with the park.
+The ride opened to the public at the park on September 20, 2021.

 History

-On 13 October 2014, Universal Parks & Resorts CEO Thomas L. Williams announced a deal to construct a Universal Studios park in Beijing, with the park's attractions yet to be announced.
+On October 13, 2014, Universal Parks & Resorts CEO Thomas L. Williams announced a deal to construct a Universal Studios park in Beijing, with the park's attractions yet to be announced.
 In October 2020, Universal Parks & Resorts posted a video which detailed most of Universal Studios Beijing's attractions.
 The video confirmed the addition of the Decepticoaster, similar to The Incredible Hulk Coaster at Universal's Islands of Adventure.
-The roller coaster opened to the public on 20 September 2021 with the park.
+The roller coaster opened to the public on September 20, 2021 with the park.

 Ride experience

-The train (the vehicle mode for an Autobot simply named Coaster) launches from 0 to 40 mph in 2 seconds at an upward angle through the belly of a Decepticon Driller (a tunnel with special effects and lighting).
-The train then enters a zero-g roll and plunges down a 105 ft drop, reaching its top speed of 67 mph, and then enters a cobra roll, followed by a vertical loop.
+The train (the vehicle mode for an Autobot-named Coaster) launches from 0 to 40 mph in 2 seconds at an upward angle through the belly of a Decepticon Driller (a tunnel with special effects and lighting).
+The train then enters a zero-g roll and plunges a 105 ft drop, reaching its top speed of 67 mph, and then enters a cobra roll, followed by a vertical loop.
 The train then enters a small cave.
-Once exiting the cave, the train enters a corkscrew and another vertical loop before entering the mid-course brake run descending another hill into another corkscrew and a turn-around.
-The train then tilts sideways as the train enters a helix, which ends at the coaster's final brake run.
+Once exiting the cave, the train enters a corkscrew and another vertical loop before entering the mid-course brake run, descending another hill into another corkscrew and a turnaround.
+The train then tilts sideways as it enters a helix, which ends at the coaster's final brake run.